Code-Institute-Submissions/Concrete-Jungle/README.md

 ### <strong>Known Bugs</strong>

--   On iPhone SE, the footer section is positioned incorrectly and overlaps with the forms on the 'Booking' and 'Subscribe' sections.
--   On several mobile devices, the footer jumps up behind the form when typing text into the text input areas, however it does not impede the completion of the form.
 -   On Huawei Y6, the header/background images for the 'Events' and 'Bookings' sections do not load (on other Huawei devices, this bug did not occur)
 -   On Firefox and Safari, the 'Robot Mono' space font used for the logo and headings is not appearing.
 Both browsers deploy the back-up 'Monospace' font.
+-   On some mobile devices, the background images flicker/jump around when a user taps on the form to begin the fill-out proccess.

 ## Deployment
 -----